NaotoKubota/SnakeNgs/docs/usage/preprocessing_RNAseq_single.md

 - `path/to/star_index` is the directory containing the [STAR](https://github.com/alexdobin/STAR) index.

+- `/path/to/reference_transcriptome.gtf` is the reference transcriptome in GTF format (e.g. `Homo_sapiens.GRCh38.106.gtf` for human transcriptome).

 Please refer to the [tutorial](../tutorial/RNAseq_preprocessing.md) for more information.

 ## Docker image used in the workflow